cs50/cs50.readthedocs.io/code.md

 ## Using VS Code Locally

-You can alternatively use VS Code locally:
+If feeling more comfortable, you can also use VS Code locally:

 * [without Docker](#without-docker), but with internet access, so that you can connect to a codespace remotely
 * [with Docker](#with-docker), via which you'd run a codespace-like container on your own computer, even without internet access